 Other courses may meet the requirement if their primary focus is on practical application.
-Examples are the ST: Field Audit conducted for SIL/Wycliffe in Ivory Coast, Thailand and Cameroon.
-As illustrated by these courses, for any course to meet the internship requirement, the intent must be service learning through the application of principles learned in the classroom.
+An example is the ST: Field Audit conducted for SIL/Wycliffe in Ivory Coast, Thailand and Cameroon.
+For any course to meet the internship requirement, the intent must be service learning through the application of principles learned in the classroom.
 Courses with a hands-on component or service learning project are encouraged in the curriculum but do not meet the internship requirement.